debrajhyper/SIH2020_AN317_YAAN-master/README.md

     support solutions for local and international travelers, travel guides with entry prerequisites, government policies, visa needs, and recommendations on seasons to visit.

-    The Alexa based solution should be intuitive to use also cater to the physically challenged travelers in India.
+    The Alexa based solution should be intuitive to the physically challenged travelers in India.

 Team – Y.A.A.N